patrickfuchs/buildH/docs/usage.md

 The list of supported lipids can be requested with `buildH -h`.
 This command will throw a detailed help to the screen, the list will be indicated at the last line.
 If you want to analyze a lipid that is not present in **buildH**, you will have to create your own def file as well as a json file which explains to **buildH** how the hydrogens will be reconstructed.
 This user json file is passed with option `-lt`.
 Here is more documentation on how to [create your own def file](def_format.md) and how to [create your own json file](json_format.md).

+### What about polar hydrogens?

+When a lipid contains polar hydrogens, such as the 3 Hs of ethanolamine in PE or the H of the hydroxyl group in cholesterol, these Hs are handled explicitely by the force field.
+Thus they already exist in the input pdb (and possibly xtc) given as input to **buildH**.
+In this case, those Hs will be ignored by **buildH** and no order parameter will be calculated on these ones.
+Usually, these Hs are exchangeable and we do not have experimental order parameters for them.
+If an output trajectory is requested, **buildH** will just copy the coordinates of these Hs as it does for the heavy atoms.

+There is an exception for the force field CHARMM36UA.
+In this force field, only the apolar Hs of the sn-1 and sn-2 aliphatic tails are in a united-atom representation (starting from the 3rd carbon up to the end of the chain).
+The other apolar Hs (choline, glycerol, second carbon of sn-1 and sn-2) are explicit.
+Thus for these latter, **buildH** will ignore them as it does for polar Hs as explained above.
+Again, if an output pdb (or xtc) is requested, those Hs will be copied to the output pdb and xtc files.

 ### Mixtures of lipids

 If you have a mixture of lipids, you will have to run **buildH** for each lipid separately.
 If you request an output trajectory, this will have to be done iteratively as well.
 A guided example can be found on [Notebook03](notebooks/Notebook_03_buildH_mixture.ipynb).